perokvist/Treefort/readme.md

 #Treefort

-Small infrastructure parts, for DDD/CQRS/Event sourcing.
-To explore and create labs.
+A Collection of small infrastructure parts, for DDD/CQRS/ES/Microservices.
+To explore and learn.
+Not for production.

-**Current release 0.3.0-beta** on dev branch.
+**Current release 0.3.x-beta** on dev branch.

 [MyGet Feed](https://www.myget.org/F/treefort/ "MyGet feed") for beta builds.